Satellite, Ahmedabad

 Abdominal pain diagnosis illustration

 Abdominal pain is one of the most common reasons people visit the doctor.
 While gas pain and bloating are usually harmless, appendicitis is a medical emergency.
 Knowing how to differentiate between the two can be crucial for your health.
+This guide helps you understand the key differences so you can act quickly if needed.

 Quick Comparison Guide